-To the Board of Supervisors and Audit Committee Arrowhead Regional Medical Center County of San Bernardino, California
+To the Board of Supervisors and Audit Committee Arrowhead Regional Medical Center San Bernardino County, California

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Arrowhead Regional Medical Center (Medical Center), an enterprise fund of the County of San Bernardino, (County) California, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the Medical Center's basic financial statements, and have issued our report thereon dated November 24, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Arrowhead Regional Medical Center (Medical Center), an enterprise fund of San Bernardino County, (County) California, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Medical Center's basic financial statements, and have issued our report thereon dated November 23, 2021.
 Our report included an emphasis-of-matter describing that the financial statements present only the Medical Center and do not purport to, and do not, present fairly the financial position of the County.